 From MLS: *Truly A Rare Opp-Hm Of Imagination & Inspiration**Majestically Set On A Magical Ravine In Highly Coveted Neghd(Apx 1 Ac)*Distinguished-Unique Estate(Apx 15000 Sf Living Area-6Bedrms/12Washrms-Entertainer Paradise)-Unique Designed/Ececuted W/Remarable Craftsmanship-This Is A Hm 4 All Seasons W/Impeccable Details-Luxurious Details:Zen-Like Waterfall Cmbd Ravine View-Indr Pl W/Retractable Rf-Fun Sty Rec Rm,Leather Flr(Lib),Guest/Nanny Quarter-More!*

-While our client roster includes some rich and famous, we serve first and second-time buyers, relocations, renovators, and those building their long-term property portfolios.
-Our mandate is to help our clients choose the property that will realize the highest future return on their investment while ensuring the property best serves their practical needs and their dream of “Home” during their tenure.
+While our client roster includes some of the rich and famous, we serve first- and second-time buyers, relocations, renovators, and those building their long-term property portfolios.
+Our mandate is to help our clients choose the property that will deliver the highest future return on their investment while ensuring it best serves their practical needs and their dream of “Home” during their tenure.
 At Urbaneer, we identify a property’s best qualities, features, and insouciant charm in the context of your wishes and wants, plus your future target market.
-Although searching for the right property can be an intense and sometimes lengthy process it is, without fail, rewarding both to our clients and the Urbaneer team.
-We are so grateful to be the realtor of choice for both established Torontonians, and the newly arrived.
+Although searching for the right property can be an intense and sometimes lengthy process, it is, without fail, rewarding both to our clients and the Urbaneer team.
+We are so grateful to be the realtors of choice for both established Torontonians and newly arrived Torontonians.

 If you enjoyed this post, here are some other Urbaneer.com blogs you might like:

 Are you dwell hunting for a house or a condo?
 Consider letting Urbaneer guide you through your purchase process.
 At Urbaneer.com, we’re here to help – all without pressure or hassle.
 We simply love what we do!
-With a multi-disciplinary education in housing, sound knowledge of the mechanics of real estate, and a sharp skill set in evaluating properties for over three decades, my team and I are here to guide you through all the factors which play into Toronto’s real estate market.
+With a multidisciplinary education in housing, sound knowledge of real estate mechanics, and a sharp skill set for evaluating properties for over three decades, my team and I are here to guide you through all the factors that play into Toronto’s real estate market.

 Sincerely & With Thanks,